-For instance, if you’d like to spend a week going kayaking in northern Minnesota, you’ll want to figure out how much money you’ll need to travel up north, as well as the money you’ll need to invest in camping supplies and food.
+For instance, if you’d like to spend a week going kayaking in northern Minnesota, you’ll want to create a vacation budget that shows you how much money you’ll need to travel up north, as well as the money you’ll need to invest in camping supplies and food.
 You don’t need to come up with an exact number, but you should at least come up with a good estimate.
 You should also set a date for your trip so you know when you’ll need to achieve your goal.

 Get a Personal Line of Credit

 As previously mentioned, borrowing money for a vacation has some disadvantages over saving money for your trip in advance.
 However, there are times when you might need to borrow money in order to make your vacation possible.
 Maybe you had to dip into your vacation fund to take care of an emergency, or maybe inflation meant you had to divert some of your vacation money to essentials, like food or gasoline.